-Physical fitness requirements in the Coast Guard are often linked directly specific job requirements.
-Coast Guard men and women who serve on Law Enforcement, Port Security or Maritime Safety and Security Teams, must comply with specific physical standards.
+Physical fitness requirements in the Coast Guard often are linked directly to specific job requirements.
+Coast Guard men and women who serve on law enforcement, port security or maritime safety and security teams must comply with specific physical standards.

 |Men||Push-ups||Sit & reach|

-* Sit and Reach is a flexibility test that requires you to sit with your feet and legs together as you reach toward your feet.
+* Sit and reach is a flexibility test that requires you to sit with your feet and legs together as you reach toward your feet.
 The measurement is taken by placing a measuring stick between your legs from your knees to your feet.
-To pass you must be able to reach 16.5 (for males) or 19.29 (for females) inches past your knees.
+To pass, you must be reach 16.5 (for males) or 19.29 (for females) inches past your knees.

 These jobs also require specialized training and skills.
-For example: LE Teams must graduate from the Coast Guard Law Enforcement Academy in Charleston S.C. while MSST members graduate from the Coast Guard's Special Missions Schools at Marine Corps Base Camp Lejeune.
+For example: LE Teams must graduate from the Coast Guard Law Enforcement Academy in Charleston, S.C., while Maritime Safety and Security Team (MSST) members graduate from the Coast Guard's Special Missions Schools at Marine Corps Base Camp Lejeune, N.C.

-PT programs to train for the Army PFT can be found in the following Military.com links:
+PT programs to train for the Army PFT can be found in these Military.com links: